Using your Keypad

-- Button 6 - Pressing 6 lets you see exactly how much electricity you are using right now.
+Pressing 6 lets you see exactly how much electricity you are using right now.
 By switching appliances on and off, you can see how the amount of energy being used changes.
-On some meters, pressing Button 6 again also shows your consumption in £s and pence.

 Customers with arrears

 Keypad meters are a useful way to help budget your electricity costs.
-If we are unable to come to a reasonable payment arrangement, we may install a Keypad meter at your property if it is safe and practical to do so.
+If we are unable to come to a reasonable payment plan, or if you prefer, we will install a Keypad meter at your property if safe and practical to do so.

 You can also contact our Customer Helpline and make additional payments to reduce the arrears; this may be particularly useful during months of lower usage.

-For tariff enquiries, difficulty with your Keypad Meter or if you want to discuss your arrears repayment please contact our Customer Helpline.
-Alternate payment methods are available.
+For tariff enquiries, or to discuss alternative payment methods, please contact our Customer Helpline.